Did You Just Romance Cthulhu?

 - The god(dess) Luna was created (partially) for the purpose of seducing the Primordial Gaia (and fell in love with her instead).
 Gaia's most commonly seen form is her humanoid jouten, but mentions are made of her other, greater forms, that are vast, primal and slightly terrifying to the gods (although Luna, while typically humanoid, can take some pretty eldritch forms herself, so the line between regular romance and romancing Cthulhu is a bit blurred).

 - The Fair Folk are vortices of chaotic energy pretending to be people, and half-fae are a well-established bit of setting lore.

 - The "aberrant" bloodline in Pathfinder—which eventually turns your character into a Humanoid Abomination—implies something like this in a sorcerer's ancestry.

 - This is part of the graduation ceremony for the Drow priestesses of Lolth in Forgotten Realms.
 The joint graduation ceremony between female priestesses and male warriors consists of the two groups engaging in a drug-fueled orgy.
 The top priestess in her class mates with a glabrezu—a twenty-foot-tall four-armed dog-faced demon (and two of its arms end in gigantic pincers)—instead of another Drow.
 It bears mentioning that glabrezu can't shapeshift.
 This is considered an honor, and the resulting hybrid children (called draegloths) have a special place in Drow society.

-- This is practically the point of the tabletop game FATAL, which has many mechanics for humans mating with demons, abominations, and the like.
+- This is practically the point of FATAL, which has many mechanics for humans mating with demons, abominations, and the like.
 Most of these matings tend to be non-consensual, but not all of them.

 - Cthulhu Saves the World.
 Umi falls in love with Cthulhu at first sight, but he considers them "strictly in a rock star-groupie relationship."
 By the end though, he comes to return her feelings.